 —CE reference model

-—CM and CDIS reference model
+—CM, COE and CDIS reference model

 System profiles and interoperability

-The coexistence system defined in this standard has three logical entities: CDIS, CM, and CE.
+The coexistence system defined in this standard has four logical entities: CDIS, CM, COE and CE.
 This standard defines several profiles determining operation of these entities.

 The profiles are defined as follows.
 The standard defines a common set of the data types, primitives, messages, and procedures.
 Each of the profiles uses only a specific part of the defined data types, primitives, messages, and procedures as defined in Clause 6.